AutoReproduce: Automatic AI Experiment Reproduction with Paper Lineage

 \subsubsection{Code Development}

-The code development phase concludes \ours workflow.
-In this phase, research and code agents collaborate to build reproducible and executable experiment code implementations.
-To enhance the reproducibility of the method and experiments described in the source paper, this phase is divided into three subphases, culminating in a final refactoring of the generated code.
+The code development phase constitutes the final stage of the \ours workflow, where the research and code agents collaborate to produce a reproducible and executable implementation of the target experiment.
+To guarantee a high-fidelity reproduced implementation, this phase is structured into three main stages, culminating in a final refactoring of the generated code.
+To facilitate code execution and debugging, we provide a Docker container that encapsulates the Python runtime and common libraries such as PyTorch and Numpy.
+When encountering missing dependencies, the code agent can utilize \texttt{\textasciigrave\textasciigrave\textasciigrave Bash\textbackslash n<command>\textbackslash n\textasciigrave\textasciigrave\textasciigrave} to install the necessary packages.